robgough/LeedsHack2/README.md

 Author:     [Rob Gough][http://robgough.net]
 Name:       WeightedDown
 Created at: [Leeds Hack 2][http://leedshack.com]
-Desc:       It's a simple way of being able to track weight loss progress.
+Desc:       It's a simple way of being able to track weight loss progress, and share your progress publically.
+It tracks both weight, and acts as very simple food diary.

 Features (in progress):
 - Weight Loss Tracking